Dysperia/ArenaToolBox-BSATool/README.md

 * The first color of the color palette is set to be displayed transparent has it is the case in Arena (Alpha channel does not exist).
 PNG created will have the same setting but IMG/SET created from them lose the transparency and keep only the 3 color channels.
 This only for display and easy editing.

 * Raw extraction of one or all filtered file(s).
-* Extraction with decompression of one or all IMG/SET.
+* Extraction with uncompression of one or all IMG/SET.
 * Extraction with conversion to PNG of one or all IMG/SET.
-* External decompression of IMG(s). decompression algorithm is chosen upon header flag and not filename.
+* External uncompression of IMG(s). uncompression algorithm is chosen upon header flag and not filename.
 Not native IMGs with the same format can also, in theory, be uncompressed.
 * External conversion of IMG/SET file(s) to PNG.
 If file is not native and have no palette integrated, BSATool will ask the user to choose a palette to include in the PNG file or to use default PAL.COL.
 Not native IMG have to be in a valid format (see below for information about Arena IMG/SET file).
 * External conversion of PNG(s) to IMG(s)/SET(s).
 Native IMG/SET will be setting up automatically by checking the filename and taking decision from it.
 If the image dimension does not match the native file, ask to user will be made to know if he really want to make the conversion, as this could break compatibility with Arena.
 If the filename is not known in IMG/SET file database, a window will be prompted to ask the user to choose to which format and with which settings he wants to convert the PNG file.